Bon Iver discography

-The discography of American indie folk band Bon Iver consists of five studio albums, two extended plays (EP), eight singles and four music videos.
+The discography of American indie folk band Bon Iver consists of five studio albums, three extended plays (EP), eight singles and four music videos.
 The material has been released by the Jagjaguwar label in North America and by the 4AD label in Europe.

 Founded by singer-songwriter Justin Vernon, Bon Iver released its debut album, For Emma, Forever Ago in 2008.
 An EP, Blood Bank, followed in 2009.
 The title track peaked at number 37 on the UK Singles Chart and also reached the charts in Ireland and France.
 The group's second full-length studio album, Bon Iver, was released in 2011.
 It debuted at number two on the US Billboard 200 chart, number four on the UK Albums Chart and peaked inside the top 10 in Canada, Denmark, Ireland and the Netherlands.